GABRIEL RECCHIA

 Institute for Intelligent Systems, Multimodal Aspects of Discourse (MAD) Lab

-• Developing algorithms that estimate geographical information (e.g., longitude, latitude, and population size of a city) from text (e.g., newspapers that do not explicitly describe such geographical information)
+• Developing co-occurrence based algorithms to estimate geographical information (e.g., longitude, latitude, and population size of a city) from text (e.g., newspapers that do not explicitly describe such geographical information)

 Indiana University, 2007-2012